tremor-rs/tremor-www/static/language/epilog/TestLiteral.md

 ### Wrap and Extract

-We can decode the base64 decoded string through composition:
+We can decode the base64-decoded string through composition:

 ```tremor
 let example = { "snot": "eyJzbm90IjogImJhZGdlciJ9Cg==" };